bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Add a Callback Function." />
 </p>

-You can see here at my slide, that&apos;s what I have here, pound slider first remove, so that will take it off.
+<p>You can see here at my slide, that&apos;s what I have here, pound slider
+first remove, so that will take it off.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 349. example, finally, set the counter to 0 (207) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">